spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Content design comments
 - Table has no caption.
-- The column headings "Year entering" and "Year exiting" are ambiguous.
+- The column headings "Year entering" and "Year exiting" are ambiguous (entering and exiting what?)

 #### Lists
 [Full text](txt_org/Axial-precession.org.txt)